Help Center

 Microsoft

 Sign in with your Microsoft or Azure AD account.
-Same row pattern as Google — email shown when linked, Unlink button offered, Link Microsoft button when not connected.
+Same row pattern as Google — shows Linked or Not connected, surfaces the Primary badge when applicable, and disables Unlink on the primary identity.

 1